Uplink Multi-User MIMO Implementation in OpenAirInterface: Introduction

 \section{Introduction}

 The idea of using multiple antennas to exploit spatial diversity brought about the \ac{MIMO} revolution.
-Making multiple cells dynamically cooperate to serve locations that would otherwise be at the cell edge led to the concept of cell-free networks.
-Meanwhile, the effort to free wireless networks from vendor lock-in by developing network equipment with open specifications and interfaces gave birth to \ac{O-RAN}.
+Enabling multiple cells to dynamically cooperate to serve locations that would otherwise be at the cell edge led to the concept of cell-free networks.
+Meanwhile, the effort to reduce vendor lock-in by developing network equipment with open specifications and interfaces, led to the emergence of \ac{O-RAN}.
 Thanks to open-source software projects that implement the \ac{3GPP} RAN protocol stack, it is becoming possible to build wireless networks for research and deployment, using general-purpose computers and \acp{SDR}, controlled by open-source firmware.

 In the last two decades, many \ac{MIMO} demos and proof-of-concept systems have been published in the literature.
 Some of the first real-time demonstrators were built at the Fraunhofer \ac{HHI} \cite{hausteinMIMOOFDMCellularDeployment2007}.
 These systems used \acp{FPGA} and \ac{DSP} boards to handle strict computational requirements.
 Massive \ac{MIMO} systems with up to 100 antennas were reported in \cite{shepardArgosPracticalManyantenna2012,malkowskyWorldsFirstRealTime2017, vieiraFlexible100antennaTestbed2014}.
 Those systems also required custom boards and high-performance \acp{FPGA} to handle stringent signal processing tasks.
 Testbeds and demonstrators using \ac{MIMO} in mmWave frequencies were built in \cite{blandinoMultiUserFrequencySelectiveHybrid2018, haqueM3MIMO8x8MmWave2024}.
 Although these systems proved the feasibility of \ac{MIMO} hardware, they focused on \ac{PHY} with a custom waveform and protocol, as scalability and interoperability were not their focus.